AllThingsSmitty/allthingssmitty.github.io/_posts/2016-08-29-having-skin-in-the-game.md

 🤔

-Not a very original, Self.
+Not a very original answer, Self.

 "Because...everyone else is already doing that."